Fgdou/sr_project/design/design.md

 ### Frontend
 The frontend will draw the players sent by the server.
 It will also send every keys sent by the user.

+## Dependencies
+- webassembly : communicate between the front and back

 # Sprints
 1. basic functionnalities